 The first step for all product roadmaps is to keep it clear.
 Here, it's necessary to consider certain filters or questions.
 A great example is diving into what value the product offers for users.
 Is there evidence of that value?
 Is there support for its worth and functionality?

 Planning blends critical points such as scalability, cybersecurity, and technical debt.
 If you don't spend time on these topics, the roadmap will feel like a waste of time with poor planning.
 No matter what approach you take to make a product roadmap, there's a need for a general pattern.
-In this context, the general steps to build a Product Roadmap enclose:
+The general steps to build a Product Roadmap enclose establishing team and product goals, planning the goal-reaching process, and creating a first-draft roadmap.
+It also includes research and asking for further feedback, and gaining the approval of leaders and stakeholders.

 These steps contain the result of lengthy analysis and deliberation.
 After setting your goals, all you need is to focus on improvements.
 A great roadmap can include the benefits of short-term structured earnings.
 These will meet long-term goals to ensure revenue without extra work.